A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Basic definitions

 and \(A \cap B = \emptyset\) for distinct \(A\), \(B \in \sA(r)\).
 For sufficiently large \(r\), for each \(r\)-patch \(P\) and \(x \in \cps\), we have that \(P_r(x)\) and \(P\) are equivalent (up to translation) if and only if \(x^\star \in A_P\).
 In particular, \(p(r) = \#\sA(r)\). \end{lemma}

 \begin{remark} We have taken the convention that acceptance domains are open, so only the closures of acceptance domains tile the original window.
-This has little relevance, since in our non-singular setting \(x^\star\) never hits the boundary of an acceptance domain. \end{remark}
+This has little relevance, since in our non-singular setting \(x^\star\) never hits the boundary of an acceptance domain.
+Of course, each \(A_P \neq \emptyset\), since otherwise there would be no \(x^\star \in A_P\) for \(x \in \cps\) and thus \(P\) would not occur, contradicting it being an \(r\)-patch. \end{remark}

 \begin{remark} The acceptance domain containing a point \(w \in W\) (at least for the dense set of \(w \notin \partial W + \Gamma_<\)) is given by